bhaawnaBM/codeceptjsDemo/README.md

   }
   ```

-  Basic configurations in the helpder file stands for:
+  Basic configurations in the helpder file include:
 - url - Base url of the website under test
 - show - show browser window.
 Setting it to *true* runs test with head and setting it to *false* runs test in headless mode.
 - browser - a browser to test on, either: chromium, firefox, webkit.
 Default: chromium.